KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Note on the Waters and the Four Motions

 The Sea (Decode 18) maps all four primary motions: **(1) Declivous Centropy** — source of life, the Womb of Bios birthing organic coherence into embodiment; **(2) Acclivous Centropy** — the trial of navigation, successful voyage representing acclivous centropic procession (Odysseus, Parting the Red Sea); **(3) Declivous Entropy** — the stormy abyss, drowning as loss of coherence entering declivous entropic procession; **(4) Acclivous Entropy** — the stagnant recursive loop (Flying Dutchman), trapped voyage neither progressing nor dissolving.
-The Waters themselves are L₀ (Khaon, latent) in their primordial aspect and L₄ (DP: Morgis) in their unrefined psychic aspect (the Collective Unconscious, Emotion, Intuition).
+The Waters themselves are **L₀ (Bifurcal Coherence) in primarily Khaonic expression** in their primordial aspect, and L₄ (DP: Morgis) in their unrefined psychic aspect (the archetypal vital current of emotion and intuition).

 ### Note on the Garden as Multi-Layer Archetype